CHARLOTTE HUNTER ARLEY

 Biography

 On January 30, 2007 the Northern Nevada Women Lawyers Association, in conjunction with the Washoe County Courthouse Historical Society, honored the life and work of Charlotte Hunter Arley, a pioneer Nevada woman attorney.
-A plaque how hangs in the historic courtroom where her most famous case was tried.
-The “Petticoat Trial” began on June 2, 1952 in Judge John S. Belford’s courtroom.
-The press dubbed it the “Petticoat Trial” because for the first time in Washoe County both opposing attorneys were women.
+A plaque hangs in the historic courtroom where her most famous case was tried.
+The “Petticoat Trial” began on June 2, 1952, in Judge John Stuart Belford’s courtroom.
+The press dubbed it the “Petticoat Trial” because for the first time in Washoe County, both opposing attorneys were women.
 It could also easily have been called “the virgin trial” because it was the first jury trial for Charlotte and her opponent Nada Novacovich and for Judge Belford as well.
-Charlotte prevailed and her client was awarded $3,000.00.
+Charlotte prevailed and her client was awarded $3,000.

-Over the twenty years that Charlotte and I were friends, we had many conversations about this trial, her life and her long legal career which she began at the ripe old age of 16 when she entered Northeastern Law School in Boston.
+Over the twenty years that Charlotte and I were friends, we had many conversations about this trial, her life and her long legal career which she began at the ripe old age of 16 when she entered Northeastern University Law School in Boston.
 She became a lawyer because her father gave her the choice of law or dentistry and she couldn’t see herself pulling teeth.
-She had to wait until 1935 to take the Massachusett’s Bar because she wasn’t old enough when she graduated from law school.
+She had to wait until 1935 to take the Massachusetts Bar because she wasn’t old enough when she graduated from law school at age 20.

-Charlotte was a credit to her profession and contribute so much to the Reno legal community.
-The community recognized those long years of dedication and service when they presented a memorial service in her honor which featured a reenactment of the “Petticoat Trial”.
+Charlotte was a credit to her profession and contributed so much to the Reno legal community.
+The community recognized those long years of dedication and service when they presented a memorial service in her honor which featured a reenactment of the “Petticoat Trial.”

 Sources of Information: